ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 ### 5.4.1 Check Absolute Difference Threshold (Stage 5a)

-The absolute difference between the target period total and the components must be less than or equal to the absolute difference threshold.
+The absolute difference between the target total and the components must be less than or equal to the absolute difference threshold.

 When the Absolute Difference Threshold check indicates the difference needs to be automatically corrected the method